-(t) For students who are transitioning back to a program of the sending district board of education for a portion of the enrolled school day or to a third party location, the private school shall compute the tuition rate as follows:
+(t) For students who are transitioning back to a program of the sending district board of education for a portion of the enrolled school day or to a third party location, the approved private school for students with disabilities shall compute the tuition rate as follows:

-1. The private school shall calculate the student's ADE based on the number of hours enrolled in the program relative to the total number of possible hours of the program.
+1. The approved private school for students with disabilities shall calculate the student's ADE based on the number of hours enrolled in the program relative to the total number of possible hours of the program.